Apple iPhone 7 And iPhone 7 Plus: How To Clear Cache

 How To Clear The App Cache On The Apple iPhone 7 And iPhone 7 Plus

-There are two different places you can clear caches on your iPhone 7 and iPhone 7 Plus: in Safari settings and in iPhone Storage.
+There are two different places you can clear the cache on your iPhone 7 or iPhone 7 Plus for Safari, the default browser, and iPhone itself.

-Follow the instructions below to clear the app cache in Safari.
-Note that clearing the Safari app cache will delete your browser history, log you out of your accounts in Safari, and close any opened tabs in Safari.
+Follow the instructions below to clear the browser cache in Safari.
+Note that clearing the Safari cache will remove “remove history, cookies, and other browsing data.”

-To clear the cache for any other application, follow the instructions below.
+To clear the cache for other apps that have a cache, follow the instructions below.
 Do not delete the app unless you want to lose all the information that app stores, such as your username, passwords, game progress, preferences, and settings.

 - Select “Manage Storage.”